SushilBajracharya01/Goal-Set/README.md

 can set your goals and achieve them.
 Goal-set is an output of NodeJs Workshop that was held in MBM College.

 ## Goals
-The main goal of this project was
+The main goals of this project were
   * To learn about MongoDb, Express, EJs, Node Stack
   * To learn to deploy Web app in heroko